EleannaPanagiotou/ECE766-HelmetDetection/README.md

 ### DEtection TRansformer
 To run a few demos with DETR approach, at first download the `output` folder from here: https://drive.google.com/file/d/1PFBXzpQINCa1DZ3SpD74o2k4G_VUeIB1/view?usp=sharing

-Move the folder inside the `helmet_detr` folder.
+Then, move the folder inside the `helmet_detr` folder.
 Finally, open the `Helmet_detr.ipynb` file and run all the cells sequentially.

 ## Model Training
 TBA